BradleyParkerDev/drizzle-setup/README.md

 - Database schema definition (using Drizzle ORM)
 - Migrations & schema generation
-- Database connections (local & remote using NeonDB)
+- Database connections (single DB configuration for local or Neon)
 - Type-safe SQL queries with PostgreSQL

+## Branch Notes

+The `transpiled-js` branch runs the same scripts as `main`, but it builds TypeScript into JavaScript first and then runs the compiled JS.
+It uses `NodeNext` as the TypeScript module target (instead of `commonjs`).

 ## Features

 - Drizzle ORM – A modern TypeScript ORM with type-safe SQL queries.
-- PostgreSQL Support – Works with local and serverless databases like NeonDB.
+- PostgreSQL Support – Works with local or serverless databases like Neon.
 - Migrations & Schema Generation – Easily manage database versions.
 - TypeScript Support – Ensures type safety and clean database operations.